Overview

 Meeting agendas and minutes (January 2018 – )

-We started sending Freedom of Information Act (FOIA) requests to Amtrak for the agenda and meeting minutes for the Amtrak Board of Directors starting in September 2018.
+We started sending Freedom of Information Act (FOIA) requests to Amtrak for the agenda and meeting minutes for the Amtrak Board of Directors in September 2018.

 Each request was submitted using the MuckRock on-line platform which automates the entire FOIA process for us.

-Amtrak responds to each request — normally after a few months time has passed — by sending us the agenda for the board meeting(s) and the approved meeting minutes.
+Amtrak responds to each request — normally after a few months time has passed — by sending us the approved meeting minutes for each meeting of the Amtrak Board of Directors.

 Portions of the meeting minutes are redacted in accordance to exemptions that are provided under the FOIA law.